A screenshot of how the theme looks like

 If you need to define your own date format, look here for supported specifiers.

-Integrating in theme folder
+Integrating the theme folder

 This project is structured as a stand-alone Zola site.
 This section is for those who might want to integrate the theme into an existing Zola website.
 You can do so by moving the relevant theme files to the themes/zolarwind directory.
 All other files stay in the root directory.
 If you have your own files there, you need to merge them with the ones from this theme.
 You also need to adjust the config.toml and package.json files in the root accordingly.